 make sure you and your staff understand the principles of good food

 hygiene.
-Go to our Food Safety Training page for more
+Food Safety Training

 - Health and safety and fire safety arrangements

 must be adequate.
-Go to our Health and Safety page for more
+Health and

 - A licence may be needed if you intend: